 For example, as of this writing, I’m operating a variation on what is sometimes called the VTSAX and chill approach.
 In short, this approach asks us to increase income while reducing expenses and investing the difference in a total stock market index fund (specifically VTSAX) and hold on for the ride.
 As the cost per share of the index fund goes up, we are constantly buying in at the higher price; thereby, increasing our average cost basis.
 When the cost per share goes down, we are buying low.
 In no case are we selling or divesting to something else.
 (For details on what I’m doing, check out the personal finances area.

 Mutual funds are internally rebalanced on a regular basis.
 You should be able to see the rebalancing strategy by examining the prospectus for the index fund.
-When the index fund is rebalanced, it can impact your tax liability; this is why some people want to avoid investing directly in index funds and may, instead, invest in ETFs so they can have more control over the tax implications.
+When the index fund is rebalanced, it can impact your tax liability; this is why some people want to avoid investing directly in mutual funds (indexed or otherwise) and may, instead, invest in ETFs so they can have more control over the tax implications.

 Owning equity shares versus fundsSection titled Owning equity shares versus funds